OSU-CAR-MSL/Intelligent-Control-For-Multi-E-Axle-Based-Powertrain-/README.md

 # Patent
-1) A.H.
-Safder, A.Hanif, and Q.Ahmed.
+1) A. H. Safder, A. Hanif, and Q. Ahmed.
 "Range extension with optimal traction control for multi e-axle based electrified vehicles."
 U.S. Patent Application No. 19/207,877. ([link](https://patents.google.com/patent/US20250353380A1/en))